 Vatican City is a must see, no matter day or night.
 Even if you won’t get a chance to visit the famous Vatican Museum, you should still take a walk to St. Peter’s square and Basilica, enjoy the massive Bernini fountains and feel the majestic energy of the place.
 You may close your eyes and imagine yourself traveling back in time, when religion played a huge role in people’s everyday lives and pilgrims from all over the world came here to see Pope.

 When you look up, you can see numerous sculptures – Bernini’s colonnade.
 Each detail of the square is designed with religious views in mind and sense of perfection.
 This spiritual place is where people find peace, especially during night time.
-Visiting Vatican is one of our favorite things to do in Rome at night
+Visiting Vatican is one of our favorite things to do in Rome at night.
+One great advantage of visiting Vatican is the possibility to get there by metro, in case your hotel near Roma Termini train station.
+I recommend staying there because it’s easy to get around as well as travel by train.
+Some good hotels are Hotel California, Hotel Orlanda or, if you your budget is tight – Casa Vicenza Guesthouse.

 At night, the castle is illuminated along with the pedestrian bridge Ponto Sant’Angelo leading to front gates.
 You will discover many interesting photo angles, especially from nearby Ponto Vittorio Emanuele II.
 Take note of the beautiful angel statue on the roof of the castle.